Save up to 25%… Shop Our Birthday Sale Now!

 Fortunately, as we mentioned before, none of the Trametes versicolor look-alikes are poisonous.
 But do they have any health benefits when consumed?

 Trametes betulina (gilled polypore) is from the same family as turkey tail—hence the similar first name.
 It shares some antioxidant properties in common with the Trametes group (2).
-However, it falls short (in health benefits) since it doesn’t have as rich or diverse a composition of health-supporting compounds as true turkey tail.
+However, it falls short (in health benefits) since it doesn’t have as rich or diverse a composition of health-supporting compounds as a true turkey tail.

 Research on the turkey-tail lookalikes is still limited.
 True turkey tail, on the other hand, is one of the most studied mushrooms in the scientific world, so we can be more certain of its health-supporting properties.